'Forgotten Alabama' photographer speaks at Landmarks Annual Meeting

 “You have a lot of particularly great places to photograph here in DeKalb County,” he said.

-He has visited all of Alabama's 67 counties, logged 30,000+ miles, and taken thousands of photographs.
-Be it an old house, an abandoned store, a derelict bridge or any number of other physical reminders of the past, he reminds himself that all of these played a role in someone’s life and community at one point.

-In many cases, places he photographs collapse or become overgrown with vegetation in the time that passes between visits.
-Some places, like one of the “See Rock City” barns along the interstate, he’s returned to multiple times to capture the landscape between seasons.

-He said that getting a drone for aerial photography of these landmarks really enhanced his ability to see old places in entirely new ways.
+He said having a drone for aerial photography really enhanced his ability to see old places in entirely new ways and see places he can’t step foot on without getting permission.

-Wills said he’s conscious of the need to get permission from landowners before stepping foot on private property or inside of a structure.
-This isn’t always easy since the owners may be long gone.

 Following his presentation, Landmarks elected board members to positions, with President Susan Shankles adjourning the event.
 A reception followed at the Richard C. Hunt Reception Hall next door.